adeweaver/LangChain-examples/README.md

-# Robo-Blogger: AI-Powered Blog Generation with LangGraph and WRITER
+# AI-Powered Blog Generation with LangGraph and WRITER

 ## 🚀 Overview

-Robo-Blogger is a sophisticated AI-powered content generation system that combines **LangGraph** for workflow orchestration with **WRITER AI** for intelligent content generation:
+Blog Generator is a sophisticated AI-powered content generation system that combines **LangGraph** for workflow orchestration with **WRITER AI** for intelligent content generation:

 - **Plans blog structure** using WRITER's structured output capabilities to break down content into logical sections
 - **Researches topics** by scraping provided URLs for additional context